 If I want to be almost guaranteed to not have to check bags, 40L is about the biggest backpack I’m willing to use.
 I’ve always liked REI, so when it was time for a new bag a couple years ago, I stuck with the brand I trust.
 Helps that it comes in purple.

-The REI Trail 40L is a panel-loading bag, which I think is better than top-loading because it’s easier to get things in and out of it.
+The REI Trail 40L is a panel-loading traveling backpack, which I think is better than top-loading because it’s easier to get things in and out of it.
 The zippers run all the way to the bottom, which I thought would be annoying, but after using it for a few trips, I actually quite like the set-up.
 I’ll pack things into the bottom and close the zippers a little at a time as I add more things.

 There are lots of pockets, which is really important to me.
 Pockets help keep me organized, so I always want several in a backpack.
 The Trail 40L has two pockets at the top, one on the outside, one on the inside.
 They’re great for things like my toothbrush, charging cords, makeup (on the rare occasion I travel with makeup) and other smaller, non-liquid items.
 The bag also has a long, flat pocket on the front where I often keep receipts and print-outs.